Acoustic and perceptual differences between standard and accented speech and their voice clones: Experimental setting

-We represent each speech token using deep speaker embeddings from an ECAPA-TDNN model \cite{desplanques2020ecapa}.
-Specifically, we use the SpeechBrain toolkit \cite{ravanelli2021speechbrain} with the pretrained checkpoint released on Hugging Face \cite{speechbrain_ecapa_voxceleb_modelcard}, which outputs a 192-dimensional embedding vector \cite{speechbrain_ecapa_voxceleb_hparams}.
-All tokens are loaded as waveforms using PyTorch and torchaudio \cite{paszke2019pytorch,torchaudio_resampling}.
-Following the checkpoint specification, inputs are converted to mono and resampled to 16~kHz \cite{speechbrain_ecapa_voxceleb_modelcard}.
-Each token waveform is then passed to \texttt{encode\_batch} via SpeechBrain's \texttt{EncoderClassifier} inference interface \cite{speechbrain_encoderclassifier_docs} to obtain a token-level embedding.
-We L2-normalize embeddings before distance computation to remove magnitude effects, ensuring cosine distance primarily reflects angular differences and is comparable across tokens.
+We extracted speaker-discriminative embeddings using five pretrained speaker representation models: x-vector \cite{snyder2018x}, ECAPA-TDNN \cite{desplanques2020ecapa}, ResNet-TDNN \cite{villalba2020state}, WavLM-SV \cite{chen2022wavlm}, and UniSpeech-SAT-SV \cite{chen2022unispeech}.
+These models were selected to test whether the embedding-based results were specific to a single speaker encoder or remained stable across architecturally distinct speaker representation models.
+They provide a broad, embedding-based proxy for assessing speaker identity preservation, ranging from a conventional TDNN-based x-vector baseline to supervised speaker-verification models such as ECAPA-TDNN and the SpeechBrain ResNet-TDNN model, as well as self-supervised pre-trained models subsequently fine-tuned for speaker verification, including WavLM-SV and UniSpeech-SAT-SV.

+For each embedding model, the extracted vectors were L2-normalized before distance computation to remove magnitude effects, ensuring cosine distance primarily reflects angular differences and is comparable within each embedding space.
 To obtain multiple embedding observations per speaker while keeping comparisons consistent across original and cloned speech, we segment each file into fixed-length tokens using a sliding window (token length $L=3.0$~s; hop size $H=1.5$~s).
 To reduce the influence of silence, we apply a simple energy-based VAD computed on 30~ms frames with a 10~ms frame shift.
-A frame is labeled as speech if its RMS energy is greater than $-35$~dB relative to the file-level maximum RMS.
+A frame is labeled as speech if its root mean square (RMS) energy is greater than $-35$~dB relative to the file-level maximum RMS.
 We retain a token only if at least 60\% of its frames are labeled as speech.
 To avoid domination by speakers with many usable tokens, we cap the number of retained tokens at 120 per speaker per condition (original vs.\ cloned) by random subsampling.

 For any two embeddings $\mathbf{e}_i$ and $\mathbf{e}_j$, cosine similarity is

 and cosine distance is defined as

 Within each speaker, we compute three distance sets from available token pairs: original--original distances ($d_{OO}$) among original tokens, clone--clone distances ($d_{CC}$) among cloned tokens, and original--clone distances ($d_{OC}$) between original and cloned tokens.
 We summarize each set by its mean (e.g., $\overline{d}_{OC}$) as the primary speaker-level metric.
 To control computational cost, we use all token pairs when feasible; when the number of pairs is large, we randomly sample up to 25{,}000 within-condition pairs and up to 50{,}000 cross-condition pairs (original--clone) per speaker to estimate the means.
 Inferential statistics are conducted on speaker-level distances (one aggregated value per speaker per condition), avoiding pseudo-replication from treating token-pair distances as independent observations.
 Finally, to quantify whether cloning increases within-speaker dispersion in embedding space, we define a speaker-level clone-divergence measure as